space-wizards/docs/src/en/space-station-14/core-design/antagonists.md

 ## Lone Antagonist

 - Solitary in nature.
-Either there is only one of its type present or each of them act independently with their own objectives.
+Either there is only one of its type present or each of them acts independently with their own objectives.
 Lone antagonists may team up if their objectives align.

 ## Team Antagonist